tomasznazarenko/tomasznazarenko.github.io/_posts/2019-05-24-Improve-build-times-in-Swift-with-Xcode.md

 * `-Xfrontend -warn-long-function-bodies=300` ([apple/swift GitHub](https://github.com/apple/swift/commit/18c75928639acf0ccf0e1fb6729eea75bc09cbd5))
 * `-Xfrontend -debug-time-function-bodies`

-Experiment with the `300` argument.
+Subistitute the `300` argument with what suits you best.
 If compiler goes beyond the specified millisecond limit, Xcode will warn you and show you the offending place.

 * Use Build Time Analyzer.
 It is a macOS app that shows you a break down of Swift build times.
 [Build Time Analyzer for Swift](https://github.com/RobertGummesson/BuildTimeAnalyzer-for-Xcode)